 Newport News is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Newport News in 2018 was $28,294, which is middle income relative to Virginia and the nation.
-This equates to an annual income of $113,176 for a family of four.
+The per capita income in Newport News in 2018 was $33,082, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
+This equates to an annual income of $132,328 for a family of four.
 However, Newport News contains both very wealthy and poor people as well.

 The most common language spoken in Newport News is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German/Yiddish.